 El Mariscal Cusco | Best Hotel in Lucrepata

 El Mariscal Cusco allows for easy access to Cusco’s popular tourist attractions.
 Those staying at the property can also take advantage of free wireless internet throughout their stay.
-Guests of this 3-star hotel can plan sightseeing trips with the assistance of the tour desk.
+Guests of this three-star hotel can plan sightseeing trips with the assistance of the tour desk.

-Casona La Recoleta | Best Hotel in Lucrepata
+Casona La Recoleta | Another Great Hotel in Lucrepata

 The front desk operates 24/7 and the friendly staff can suggest sights to visit and provide other tourist information.
 The property’s apartments are comfortable and provide a kitchenette that is equipped with a refrigerator.
 They are also fitted with cable/satellite channels and a telephone.